ellx-hub/docs/index.md

 ##### stale()
 If a component does not implement the `stale` hook, it will be destroyed if its props become *stale*, e.g. as a result of an async calculation which has not yet resolved, and re-created again when resolved props become available.

-Implementing the `stale` hook allows the component to treat such situation gracefully, for instance, by rendering a *spinner* and/or choosing to output a previously calculated value to node dependents.
+Implementing the `stale` hook allows the component to treat these situations gracefully, for instance, by rendering a *spinner* and/or choosing to output a previously calculated value to node dependents.

 ##### render(target)
 This argument to the `render` hook is the DOM node, where the component is supposed to render itself in the context of a spreadsheet or a layout.

-However, components have a full access to the DOM of the project's sandboxed iframe, and may append themselves directly to the `document` or `head` if they choose so, without even necessarily implementing the `render` hook.
+However, components have full access to the DOM of the project's sandboxed iframe and may append themselves directly to the `document` or `head` if they choose so, without even necessarily implementing the `render` hook.

 ##### dispose()
 `dispose` is called before the component is destroyed:
 - when the node is removed
 - when an error is thrown upstream
-- when the props becomes stale and the `stale` handler is not implemented
+- when the props become stale and the `stale` handler is not implemented
 - when the node formula returns a different component constructor or no constructor in `__EllxMeta__`

 ## Ellx standard library
-The [standard library project](https://ellx.io/ellx-hub/lib) is the official open source collection of Ellx components and utilities.
+The [standard library project](https://ellx.io/ellx-hub/lib) is the official open-source collection of Ellx components and utilities.

 Among other things it provides tools to wrap any existing [React](https://ellx.io/ellx-hub/lib/utils/react.js), [Svelte](https://ellx.io/ellx-hub/lib/utils/svelte.js), and Vue (*coming soon*) components, using the component API, e.g.